kalam360/obboy-blockchain/blockchain-dev/golang/readme.md

 ## Blockchain from scratch
 The project will be a commandline tools to deploy and interact with blockchain.
 We will develop the blockchain with Golang.
 Command line will use `cobra` library.

+### Code will be followed from:
+- initial database setup
+- Commandline tools
+- to use command line additional modules

 ### Step 1
 - Create the main function for the commandline tool usin `cobra` library